ndibrithalea/ProductPulse/README.md

 - Develop the risk scoring logic
 - Structure workflows and reporting system

-AI enabled rapid development of a functional and scalable proof of concept.
+AI enabled the rapid development of a functional and scalable proof of concept.

 ---